roberto-belardo/Climba-data/README.md

 - download it and build whatever you like.
 We used it to build [Climba](https://github.com/backslash451/Climba), an iOS app.
 - suggest a revision
 - add a new climbing spot

+### Project Structure
+Climba-data is structured as a list of json files, one for each italian region.
+To add a new region file please just copy the syntax used in Lazio.json.

+Every climbing spot should have at least the following informations:
+ - Name
+ - Latitude
+ - Longitude
+ - Access infos
+ - Description
+ - Province
+ - Province code
+ - List of sectors
+  - sector name
+  - list of routes
+   - route name
+   - route grade

 ## Contributors
 <a href="https://twitter.com/robertobelardo" target="_blank"><img src="https://avatars3.githubusercontent.com/u/43101?v=2&s=96" alt="Roberto Belardo"></a>